davidsaltacc/shadowclient/info.md

 * others

 ### other misc. changes:
+* made clickgui independent of the gui scale
 * changed some of the UI colors slightly
 * turn off vanilla spoof by default